 David X. Hugo – The late David X. Hugo was an award winning poet/philosopher who lived in Richmond, Pennsylvania during the 19th century.
 Newer work of his has been filtered onto the internet through various means, in a mostly unexplained fashion.
 Some say that his unkempt work ethic has kept his spirit on this earth possessing writers across the world to publish works under his name, through their bodies.
 Others say that David X. Hugo was an alien whose race can live for thousands of years, and in order to maintain his secrecy he faked his own death at 83, yet can’t contain his need for expression so continualy posts poetry from wherever he is hiding.
 Not only is little known about Hugo’s process of publishing poetry centuries after his own dimise, even less is known about the his factual life during the time in which he lived it.
 Hugo was an eccentric recluse who was rarely seen outside of his gigantic estate just outside of Richmond, and rarely contacted anyone outside of his publisher.
 Since most of his life is based upon speculation, composing a proper biography is difficult, nay, impossible.
 Though he may not live on this world, this universe, or this time, he still lives through his words, and nothing you do can ever take that away from him.

-Saxquatch – The Saxquatch is a music-maker and warrior-poet who can often be found in America, floating around the Southeast parts of the Midwest.
+Saxquatch – This is a creature of sorts that can most often be found in America, floating around the Southeast parts of the Midwest.
 Subtle yet motivated, he works constantly to bring projects to fruition that he never really starts in the first place.
-With a penchant for using the wrong knives to cut the wrong things just because they ‘look cooler than the regular ones’ and an over-abundance of optimism, he is most often encountered in the kitchen, either raiding refrigerators or setting things on fire.
+Contrary to his upbringing and much to his mother’s dismay, saxsquatch has a penchant for using the wrong knives to cut the wrong things just because they ‘look cooler than the regular ones’ .
 Lucky numbers 6, 11, 14, 24, 26, 84 and 99.